Vasily Grossman: Legacy

 Life and Fate was first published in Russian in 1980 in Switzerland, thanks to fellow dissidents: the physicist Andrei Sakharov secretly photographed draft pages preserved by Semyon Lipkin, and the writer Vladimir Voinovich smuggled the photographic films abroad.
 Two dissident researchers, professors and writers Efim Etkind and Shimon Markish, retyped the text from the microfilm, with some mistakes and misreadings due to the bad quality.
 The book was finally published in the Soviet Union in 1988 after the policy of glasnost was initiated by Mikhail Gorbachev.
 The text was published again in 1989 after further original manuscripts emerged after the first publication.
-Everything Flows was also published in the Soviet Union in 1989, and was republished in English with a new translation by Robert Chandler in 2009.
+Everything Flows was also published in the Soviet Union in 1989, and was republished in English, in a new translation by Robert Chandler, in 2009.
 Life and Fate was first published in English in 1985; a revised English translation by Robert Chandler was published in 2006 and widely praised, being described as "World War II's War and Peace.

 Life and Fate is considered to be in part an autobiographical work.
 Robert Chandler wrote in his introduction to the Harvill edition that its leading character, Viktor Shtrum, "is a portrait of the author himself," reflecting in particular his anguish at the murder of his mother at the Berdichev Ghetto.
 Chapter 18, a letter from Shtrum's mother, Anna, has been dramatized for the stage and film as The Last Letter (2002), directed by Frederick Wiseman and starring Catherine Samie.
 Chandler suggests that aspects of the character and experience of Shtrum are based on the physicist Lev Landau.
-The late novel Everything Flows, in turn, is especially noted for its quiet, unforced, and yet horrifying condemnation of the Soviet totalitarian state: a work in which Grossman, liberated from worries about censors, spoke honestly about Soviet history.
+The late novel Everything Flows, in turn, is especially noted for its quiet, unforced, and yet horrifying condemnation of the Soviet totalitarian state: a work in which Grossman, liberated from worries about censors, writes honestly about Soviet history.

 Some critics have compared Grossman's novels to the work of Leo Tolstoy.